 She looks to the future with a renewed heart.
 Yet in her wildest dreams, she couldn’t predict all that awaits her.

 I found this book to be a relatively good read.
 I felt the character, Susannah, was very easy to like.
 Even when alone, she follows the teachings of her mother with the properness of a girl of that time.
-She meets, Jesse Mason, whose been living alone on his Dakota Homestead, trying to make his own way.
+She meets Jesse Mason, whose been living alone on his Dakota Homestead, trying to make his own way.

 The story was enough to get my attention and it moved along at a pace that kept me interested.
 I’m a sucker for romance and felt the message was one of value.

 Author, Catherine Richmond, delighted me in her debut novel, Spring for Susannah.
 I would have liked to have seen her develop the characters a little more and keep the storyline strong.
 There was a point mid-way where I was really involved in the storyline and it kind of unraveled.
-It felt that there was an abruptness that came from no where…one sentence we were all content and the next there was an upheaval.
+It felt that there was an abruptness that came from nowhere…one sentence we were all content and the next there was an upheaval.

 I also felt there was a lot of story with too few pages to really make it work.
-There was enough plot to branch out into a series with indians, pregnancy and a lot more.
+There was enough plot to branch out into a series with Indians, pregnancy, and a lot more.

-Catherine Richmond was focused on her career as an occupational therapist till a special song planted a story idea in her mind.
+Catherine Richmond has focused on her career as an occupational therapist till a special song planted a story idea in her mind.
 That idea would ultimately become Spring for Susannah, her first novel.
-She is also a founder and moderator of Nebraska Novelist critique group and lives in Nebraska with her husband.
+She is also a founder and moderator of the Nebraska Novelist critique group and lives in Nebraska with her husband.

 *I received a copy of Spring for Susannah in order to facilitate an honest review.
 No other compensation was received.
 The opinions, where expressed are my own and were in no way influenced by the sponsor.
-Others experiences may vary.
+Other experiences may vary.